 Formula: (Sales on credit – Sales returns – Sales allowances) ÷ Avg Accounts Receivable

-A company’s ART rate measures the number of times over a given period that they collect the average accounts receivable.
+A company’s Accounts Receivable Turnover (ART) rate measures the number of times over a given period that they collect the average accounts receivable.
 This metric helps with financial and operational performance.

 A higher ratio shows a high performing collection team with a strong customer portfolio that pays bills timely, and a lower ratio indicates either a riskier customer portfolio or a need for improvement for the collection team.